Organizational

 MANAGEMENT OF THE CORPORATION.

-The corporation shall be managed by the Board of Directors which shall consist of the President, Vice-President, Secretary, Treasurer, immediate past-President, and six at-large members.
-The terms of office of the at-large members shall coincide with the terms of office of the officers.
+The corporation shall be governed by a Board of Directors comprising the President, Vice-President, Secretary, Deputy Secretary, Treasurer, Deputy Treasurer, immediate past President, immediate past Treasurer, and seven at-large members.
 The office of any Director who ceases to be employed in local government shall be deemed vacant.

 ELECTION AND TERM OF DIRECTORS.